hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 #### Comparison Semantics per type

-* If both LHS and RHS are coercible to Numeric the comparison is based on the numeric values
+* If both LHS and RHS are coercible to `Numeric` the comparison is based on the numeric values
 * Comparisons of strings is case independent
-* All Numeric values are less than all String values
+* All `Numeric` values are less than all `String` values
-* Only String and Numeric values can be compared
+* It is possible to compare:
+  * Strings with Strings
+  * Numeric with Numeric (or with strings in numeric form)
+  * Numeric with String (or vice versa)
+  * Type with Type
+* It is not possible to compare:
+  * instances of Array and Hash (except for equality)
+  * instance with Type

+Comparison involving type:

+* A type T is considered larger than (`>`) another type Q, if T is a wider (more general) type. e.g. `Object > Integer` is true.
+* A type T is equal to another type Q if they describe the exact same type

 ### IN operator

 The `in` operator tests if the LHS operand can be found in the RHS operand.
 Both LHS and RHS are evaluated before conducting the test.
-The result produces a Boolean indicating if the LHS was considered to be in the RHS.
+The result produces a `Boolean` indicating if the LHS was considered to be in the RHS.

 * A search using regular expression does not affect the match variables $0-$n